 Paradisea apoda.
 What is it and what does it mean?
 Who described it and where does it come from?
 John Bates is the curator of the Birds Department at The Field Museum and he shares with us a fantastic story about a beautiful bird of paradise that was once in the hands of the English naturalist Alfred Russel Wallace.
 Read more about Video: A Bird of Paradise with John Bates

 The world's oldest carrion beetle fossils were found in China and represent species that were alive 165 million years ago.
-Follow Margaret Thayer and Chenyang Cai as they work together at The Field Museum of Natural History in Chicago to yield new insights into this family of beetles, called Silphidae.
+Follow Margaret Thayer and Chenyang Cai as they work together at The Field Museum in Chicago to yield new insights into this family of beetles, called Silphidae.
 Read more about Video: Fossil Carrion Feeders